Miley Cyrus’ Lookalike Sister, Noah, Stuns In Skimpy Crop Top During Night Out With Friends

 Miley Cyrus’ younger sister, Noah Cyrus, flaunted her fabulous figure over the weekend as she hit the town with a group of her friends.

-Noah documented the outing with her pals on her Instagram story, and showcased her sexy ensemble in the process.
-In videos from the night out, Cyrus is seen rocking a tiny little black crop top, which flaunted her ample cleavage, toned arms, flat tummy, and impressive abs.
+Noah documented the outing with her pals on her Instagram story and showcased her sexy ensemble in the process.
+In videos from the night out, Noah is seen rocking a tiny little black crop top, which flaunted her ample cleavage, toned arms, flat tummy, and impressive abs.

 The singer added to her look with a pair of skintight black pants, as she was seen rolling her body around and shaking her curvy booty to some music inside the club as she danced with friends.